maciejg-git/litewind-alpine-documentation/components/notify.md

         name: "dismissable",
         type: ["Boolean"],
         default: "true",
-        description: "Displays close button and allows users to close notifications.", },
+        description: "Makes all notifications in this container dismissable by default.
+Dismissable notifications display close button and allows users to close them.", },
     {
         name: "static",
         type: ["Boolean"],
         default: "false",
-        description: "Static notifications must be dismissed manually by the user.", },
+        description: "Makes all notifications in this container static by default.
+Static notifications must be dismissed manually by the user.", },
     {
         name: "variant",